2012 Stanley Cup playoffs: (2) Boston Bruins vs. (7) Washington Capitals

 The Boston Bruins, the defending 2011 Stanley Cup champions, entered the playoffs as the second seed in the Eastern Conference by winning the Northeast Division with 102 points.
-The Washington Capitals earned 92 points during the regular season to finish seventh overall in the Eastern Conference.
+The Washington Capitals earned 92 points during the regular season, winning the tiebreaker over Ottawa in regulation + overtime wins (38 to 35) to finish seventh overall in the Eastern Conference.
 This was the third playoff series between these two teams, with each team having won one of the previous playoff series.
-The most recent series between these teams was the 1998 Eastern Conference Quarterfinals, which was won by Washington in six games.
+The most recent series between these teams was the 1998 Eastern Conference quarterfinals, which was won by Washington in six games.
 Washington won three of the games in this year's four-game regular season series.

 This was the first ever playoff series in NHL history in which all seven games were decided by only one goal.
 In addition, four of these games were decided in overtime.
 Rookie Capitals goaltender Braden Holtby, who started in place of injured regulars Tomas Vokoun and Michal Neuvirth, allowed only two goals in the first two games, matching his Bruins counterpart Tim Thomas.
 Thomas recorded a shutout in Boston's 1–0 overtime victory in game one.
 In game two, the Capitals battled back with a double overtime thriller when forward Nicklas Backstrom scored early in the second overtime period.
 The Bruins' 4–3 win in game three was followed by Backstrom getting suspended for one game after his post-game cross-check on Bruins forward Rich Peverley.
 Even without Backstrom, the Capitals evened the series with a 2–1 victory in game four.
 Washington's Troy Brouwer then scored the winning goal on a power play with 1:27 left in regulation of game five.
 Boston, facing elimination, went to Washington and managed to extend the series with Tyler Seguin's goal in overtime of game six.
 Game seven started with Washington forward Matt Hendricks deflecting the puck past Thomas.
 The Bruins answered with a shot that snuck behind Holtby and Tyler Seguin finding the puck and putting it in, but Washington's Joel Ward scored in overtime to give Washington a 2–1 victory in game seven and eliminate the defending Stanley Cup champion Bruins.
 With Washington's victory in the series, Holtby became just the third rookie goaltender in NHL history to defeat the reigning Stanley Cup champions.